 TDS lawyers have experience in local, national and multi-jurisdictional offerings, acting for both issuers and underwriters.
 We advise brokerage firms, corporate finance executives and domestic and international investment dealers on securities law and Manitoba regulatory requirements, as well as on matters of national concern.
-We also represent clients in matters involving The Manitoba Securities Commission and the Investment Dealers Association.
+We also represent clients in matters involving The Manitoba Securities Commission, the Investment Industry Regulatory Organization of Canada and, if a matter requires litigation, before the courts.

 The TDS securities group has extensive experience in private equity and venture capital private placement transactions.
 TDS lawyers act for private equity funds, investment dealers and institutions in capital formation and investment, buy-out and venture capital transactions.
 We also act for business incubators as well as angel, venture capital and private equity investors, as well as a broad range of emerging and expanding companies in the information and communication technologies and life sciences sectors with growing capital requirements.